 After the experience of working on Covox Park we wanted to do something similar.
 The concept we had in mind was to create a Visual Novel as fast as we could, and the result was really interesting.
 The game is really cool because the script can be understood in so many different ways.
-Mixing that script with graphics that seems to be done by a child was a great success.

 This game was a really nice experience for the players, but how was for the developers?